KMiNT21/telegram-sport-event-bot/README.md

 In addition to English, Ukrainian, Russian and Portuguese languages are also supported.

 You can just use this bot on my server (it's available for now by telegram name [@zp_futsal_bot](https://telegram.me/zp_futsal_bot)).
-Just invite bot to your grup.
+Just invite bot to your group.
 Or install your bot version on your server.

 ## Installation